Terms and Conditions

 - Our obligations Under Consumer contracts (ICAC) regulations.

-- Under the the CC (ICAC), the client has the right to cancel the contract within 14 days of the contract being made.
-For any off the shelf product, these rules apply.
-If the product has been delivered, then it must be sent back to us at your expense, and it must arrive back in a good and saleable condition.
+- Under the CC (ICAC), the client has the right to cancel the contract within 14 days of the contract being made for any off the shelf product.
+If an off the shelf product has been delivered, then it must be sent back to us at the clients' expense, and it must arrive back in a good and saleable condition

-- All goods made by Norfolk Oak Limited are made to order and are made specifically to fulfil clients' orders.
-In order to meet delivery times, work starts immediately the contract has been made.
-This is not just to actual manufacture, but also in CAD, design, optimisation and planning.
-There is therefore no right of cancellation for any orders of kitchens, doors, worktops or any other items where Norfolk Oak manufacture the items.
+- In order to meet delivery times, work starts immediately the contract has been made.
+This is not just to actual manufacture, but also in CAD, design, optimisation, purchasing and planning.
+There is therefore NO right of cancellation for any orders of kitchens, doors, worktops or any other items where Ingenious British Cabinet Manufacturing Limited has been contracted to manufacture the items.

 Retention of Title